themanyone/whisper_dictation/README.md

 `mimic3_client.py`: a client to query and test `mimic3-server` voice output servers.

-`test_cuda.py`: torch, pytorch, cuda, and onnxruntime are no longer required.
-But you can still test them here!
+`test_cuda.py`: torch, pytorch, cuda, and onnxruntime are no longer required for dictation.
+But you can still test them here, since `mimic3` uses onnxruntime for text to speech.

 ### Improvements